What the acadogmatics missed about India

 As Khan concludes: “The rise of Hindu nationalism and its political dominance in India seems here to stay.
 This will result in a native cultural ascendancy, and will lead to a negative response from the global Left, which has a substantial presence in the English-speaking middle and upper-class of the subcontinent… Instead of the great mass of the population being Westernised by the brown-skinned Englishmen, the great mass have thrown up their own leadership class, which has marginalised the Macaulay men.
 And the responding rage of the secular class has been heard round the world.”

 Echoing what I wrote earlier, Khan’s article is well worth a read by open-minded lay students of geopolitics and acadogmatics alike.
-And perhaps by people who wish wish some concern to see how the distinction between Hindutva and non-Hindutva is judged and enacted.
+And perhaps by people who are concerned to see how the distinction between Hindutva and non-Hindutva is judged and enacted in the clear light of day.